 Faith Wood knows how to resolve conflict.
 Her years in front-line law enforcement taught her how to effectively de-escalate any situation to a successful conclusion.
 Faith will use her knowledge of conflict management to guide you through the often stressful experiences you may encounter in your personal or professional life.

 You may have decided you had to lay off a longtime employee.
-You may want to tell a friend that his attire is inappropriate.
-You may need to let a colleague know that her work is unacceptable.
+You may want to tell a friend that her attire is inappropriate.
+You may need to let a colleague know that his work is unacceptable.